Craig Adams (musician): Biography

 Adams was recruited by Billy Duffy in 1993 to play bass with the Cult on a European tour.
-The two had first met when the Sisterhood, including Adams, had opened for The Cult throughout Europe in Jan/ Feb 1986.
-Adams stayed with The Cult to record the self-titled 'Cult' album in 1994 with producer Bob Rock, and tour extensively throughout Europe, and North and South America.
+The two had first met when the Sisterhood, including Adams, had opened for the Cult throughout Europe in January and February 1986.
+Adams stayed with the Cult to record the Cult album in 1994 with producer Bob Rock, and toured extensively throughout Europe, and North and South America.
 His time with the Cult ended when the group disbanded in March 1995.
-He temporarily rejoined The Cult for a handful of dates in the United States, in October 2002.
+He temporarily rejoined the Cult for a handful of dates in the United States, in October 2002.

-Adams collaborated with Duffy again in 1998, forming Coloursound with Duffy, Mike Peters (of the Alarm), and Scott Garrett, who had also played with the Cult at the same time as Adams.
+Adams collaborated with Duffy again in 1998, forming Coloursound with Duffy, Mike Peters and Scott Garrett, who had also played with the Cult at the same time as Adams.
 Coloursound released one self-titled album in 1999, on Peters' own 21st Century Records.

 Adams continued with Peters in several touring versions of the Alarm 1999–2005, and played on their 2004 album In the Poppy Fields, produced by Steve Brown.

 In 2006, Adams was recruited by Kirk Brandon to join post-punk group Spear of Destiny, playing on several releases, including Imperial Prototype (2007), Omega Point (2010) and 31 (2014).
 Adams has also contributed to Brandon's other ongoing touring project, Theatre of Hate.

 In 2012 Adams released the album Demon King, produced by Mike Kelly.

 In 2014, Adams collaborated with Cuban American dark cabaret singer Voltaire in his tenth album, Raised by Bats.